 History that deserves to be remembered is the tagline of this channel.
-The videos describe interesting parts of history that you have probably never heard of before, and even if you think that the subject of a particular video does not look interesting, the enthusiasm of the narrator will help convince you of the opposite.
+The videos describe interesting parts of history you have often probably never heard of before, and even if you think that the subject of a particular video does not seem interesting, the enthusiasm of the narrator will help convince you of the opposite.

 Another one in the “quality over quantity” camp: only sporadic uploads, but of very high quality.
 The general theme is failed or underrated attempts at bringing innovation in aerospace or other means of transportation.
 As was completely predictable given the quality level, after a while the author moved his main productions to a paid service, but he still uploads a free video to this channel now and then.

 Unbiased reviews of various tools and products, with quite a bit of care to stay true to the scientific method.
 Of course there are limitations to the test set-ups and methods due to the small scale, but still the results do give an indication of exaggerated manufacturer claims or surprising cases of good value-for-money.
 The funny thing is that this being an American channel, I cannot even buy some of the products being reviewed, but still the videos are very useful to know what to pay attention to and sometimes even to merely learn that a certain product exists at all.

 Another remnant of the earlier days of YouTube.
 The subject of the videos has gradually evolved towards testing of strange or experimental shotgun slugs, with some attention to aerodynamics and supersonic flight behaviour.
 I admit this channel may appear a bit redneck at times, but that is part of the fun.